SiliconSelf/watson/README.md

 ## Why Not Use Sherlock?

 I made this program because I got sick of how slow Sherlock is when I was searching for usernames that weren't already squatted on a site I use.
+Realistically, you should probably use Sherlock instead for more up-to-date data.

 ## Major Issues